mjid8/yoopi-sentinel/README.md

 # yoopi sentinel ☀️

-lightweight server monitoring that sends alerts straight to your telegram built this for fun and to learn — ended up actually using it in production
+lightweight server monitoring that sends alerts straight to your telegram built this for fun and to learn

 ---

-## why i made this
+# why i made this

 - prometheus and grafana take forever to set up
 - datadog costs money every month